HBNetNetworks/FortiPy/README.md

-# FortiPy
+# Fortiner Wrapper

-**FortiPy** is a Python wrapper for the FortiOS API, designed to simplify automation and integration with Fortinet devices.
+**Fortinet Wrapper** is a Python wrapper for the FortiOS API, designed to simplify automation and integration with Fortinet devices.
 It provides a clean, Pythonic interface to interact with FortiGate firewalls.

 ## Disclaimer